The gate was supposed to be routine.

 That was how the briefing described it.

 Mid-size breach.
 Lower industrial district.
 Multi-team rookie operation under veteran supervision.
-Primary objective: suppress outer hostilities, stabilize the access routes, and hold until the senior cleanup team arrives.
+Primary objective: suppress outer hostilities, stabilize access routes, and hold until the senior cleanup team arrives.

 Simple on paper.